alihussain03/Software-Design-And-Architecture-Specialization/README.md

     - Decomposition
         - It consists of taking a whole thing, and dividing it into different parts.
 Alternately, decomposition can also indicate taking separate parts with different functionalities and combining them to create a whole.
-          Decomposition allows problems to broken into smaller pieces that are easier to understand and solve.
+          Decomposition allows problems to break into smaller pieces that are easier to understand and solve.

 ---